BrunoBoehm/code-notes/ObjectOrientedRuby.md

 ## Object Models
 ### Remembering Objects in CLASS variables
-Our application needs a way to store or remember a collection of class instances.
+Our application needs a way to store or remember a collection of class instances in memory as long as we don't have a database.
 Whether they are instances of a Game, User or Password class, all of these examples would require our program to keep track of instances that are created.
 Ruby allows us to do so by using class variables to store new instances as soon as they are created.

 ```ruby
 class Song